Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 * **Ongoing Effects/Conditions:** none
 * **Misc Notes:** Vaelin has proficiency in Dex and Wis, instead of the usual Dex and Int for a Rogue.
 * **Session Notes:** (Any specific notes relevant to the current session or next steps for the character)
-* Vaelin is on the lookout for an _Amulet of Proof Against Detection and Location_

 ## VIII.
 Character Aspirations & Future Goals